GuytuProjects/DIY-3D-Print-Robotic-Arm-Tutorial/README.md

   6. RS 232 Connector(May not be needed)
   7. Small Breadboard
   8. Resistors(Recommended 1k ohms)
-  9. 3d Printer and Filament
+  9. 3d Printer and Filament(Do not Buy)
   10. SuperGlue
   11. 3/32 Drill Bit
   12. Screwdriver and Screws/Bolts